noseglid/base85/README.md

 >
 > **returns** A [Buffer][NodeBuffer] With the decoded data, or **boolean** `false` if the buffer could not be decoded.
 When testing if the result succeeded, [always use operators with 3 characters][JSCompare] ('===' or '!==').
 >

+## Which specification to use?

+ZeroMQ appears to be a better specification for most applications.
+It doesn't include quotes in its alphabet which makes it useful in many quoted languages (such as C, C++, JavaScript, Java, Python, Perl, Ruby... the list goes on).
+Neither does it add the 4 extra enclosing bytes Ascii85 does.
+There may, however, be some problems using it in SGML and its derivatives since both less-than `<` and greater-than `>` are part of the alphabet.
+But then again, Ascii85 has that aswell.

+Ascii85 appears to be the most used of the base85 specifications however.
+As for why completely eludes me.
+This may very well be the only reason to pick Ascii85.

+If you control both decoding and encoding side, use ZeroMQ.

+If you need interoperability with Ascii85, use that.

+## Bugs

+Doesn't support the z-abbreviation for [Ascii85][Base85].
+This means that data encoded with this support will cause the library to return false.
+An all-zero input buffer will be encoded as `<~!!!!!~>`, rather than `<~z~>`

+Doesn't support [IPv6 encoding specification (RFC1924)][Base85IPv6] for now.
+This baby requires 128-bit arithmetic, which is rather problematic.
+I'm thrilled to see that the author of the RFC took this in consideration, specifically - quote from the [RFC][Base85IPv6]: "This is not considered a serious drawback in the representation, but a flaw of the processor designs."
+Silly processor designers.

 [Base64]: http://en.wikipedia.org/wiki/Base64
 [Base85]: http://en.wikipedia.org/wiki/Ascii85